-Credit, General Accounting and Budget Departments over the 1 past 23 years.
-I became Assistant Controller in 1974, 2 Controller in 1981, and I was elected to my present 3 position as Assistant Vice President in April, 1984.
-Mv 4 responsibilities include coordination 01 present 5 accounting and regulatory matters before this Commission 6 and the Federal Energy Regulatory Commission 7 (FPSC) (FERC).
-I have presented testimony before this Commission 8 9 in other proceedings.
-10 What is the purpose of your testimony?
-11 Q. 12 The purpose of my testimony is to respond to various areas 13 λ. and company concern regarding the of Commission 14 confidentiality of certain fuel cost information supplied 15 I intend to demonstrate why some of to the Commission.
-16 the data which is supplied in regular monthly reports on 17 fuel costs to this Commission should be excluded from 18 public disclosure as being "proprietary confidential 19 business information" as defined by Section 366.093, 20 Florida Statutes.
-21 22 Q. Does Tampa Electric object to providing the Commission 23 detailing all purchases of fuel, with a report transportation and fuel handling services?
+Credit, General Accounting and Budget Departments over the past 23 years.
+I became Assistant Controller in 1974, Controller in 1981, and I was elected to my present position as Assistant Vice President in April, 1984.
+My present responsibilities include coordination of accounting and regulatory matters before this Commission (FPSC) and the Federal Energy Regulatory Commission (FERC).
+I have presented testimony before this Commission in other proceedings.

+11 Q. What is the purpose of your testimony?

+The purpose of my testimony is to respond to various areas 13 A. company concern regarding Commission znã of the 14 confidentiality of certain fuel cost information supplied 15 I intend to demonstrate why some of to the Commission.
+16 the data which is supplied in regular monthly reports on 17 fuel costs to this Commission should be excluded from 18 29 public disclosure as being "proprietary confidential business information" as defined by Section 366.093, 20 Florida Statutes.
+21

+23 Q. Does Tampa Electric object to providing the Commission 24 with a report detailing all purchases of fuel, 25 transportation and fuel handling services?

-Tampa Electric does not object to continuing 20 1 No. λ. furnish to the Commission the information it needs to 2 review company expenditures for fuel, transportation and 3 fuel handling services.
-However, as I will describe 4 later, it is clearly in the best interests of the 5 ratepayers and the company for this Commission to continue 6 to treat certain of this information submitted 7 25 "Specified Confidential."
+Tampa Electric does not object to continuing No. to 1 IA. furnish to the Commission the information it needs to 2 review company expenditures for fuel, transportation and 3 fuel handling services.
+However, 25 Ι will describe 4 interests later, it is clearly in the best of the 5 ratepayers and the company for this Commission to continue 6 this information 7 to treat certain of submitted 25 "Specified Confidential."
 8